justinethier/husk-scheme/README.markdown

 - Standard library of Scheme functions
 - Read-Eval-Print-Loop (REPL) interpreter, with input driven by Haskeline
 - Proper tail recursion
-- Hygenic Macros: High-level macros via define-syntax - work in progress
+- Full numeric tower - includes support for parsing/storing types (exact, inexact, etc), support for operations on these types as well as mixing types, other constraints from spec.
-- Full numeric tower - work in progress, targeted to include support for parsing/storing types (exact, inexact, etc), support for operations on these types as well as mixing types, other constraints from spec.
+- Hash tables, as specified by [SRFI 69](http://srfi.schemers.org/srfi-69/srfi-69.html)
-- Hash tables, as specified by [SRFI 69](http://srfi.schemers.org/srfi-69/srfi-69.html) - work in progress
+- Hygenic Macros: High-level macros via define-syntax - *Note this is still a heavy work in progress* and while it works well enough that many derived forms are implemented in our standard library, you may still run into problems when defining your own macros.

 Roadmap
 -------